Rafapia/Homelab/docs/4_truenas.md

 ## Installation

-After this, we started the VM and went through the installation steps for TrueNAS.
+After setting up the VM on Proxmox, documented [here](1_proxmox.md#truenas), we started the VM and went through the installation steps for TrueNAS.
 After the installation was successful, we had the following screen:

 ![](../media/truenas_console.png)